chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/03-Functions.md

 }
 ```

-In this example, both `timeout` and `callback` are actually optional because they are given a default value if a parameter isn't provided.
-The logical OR operator (`||`) always returns the second operand when the first is falsy.
-Since named function parameters that are not explicitly provided are set to `undefined`, the logical OR operator is frequently used to provide default values for missing parameters.
-There is a flaw with this approach, however, in that a valid value for `timeout` might actually be `0`, but this would replace it with `2000` because `0` is falsy.
+In this example, both `timeout` and `callback` are actually optional because they are given a default value if a parameter isn't provided. **The logical OR operator (`||`) always returns the second operand when the first is falsy.** <u>Since named function parameters that are not explicitly provided are set to `undefined`, the logical OR operator is frequently used to provide default values for missing parameters.</u> There is a flaw with this approach, however, in that a valid value for `timeout` might actually be `0`, but this would replace it with `2000` because `0` is falsy.

 In that case, a safer alternative is to check the type of the argument using `typeof`, as in this example: